Clonezilla: Clonezilla Server Edition (SE)

 Clonezilla Server Edition (SE) can clone many computers at the same time using multicast technology over a computer network.
 Multicast support is provided by UDPCast tool.

 Since such an environment is difficult to configure, users can download a Live disk that provides the operating system with all the necessary configurations already done.
 Images are uploaded to an image repository configured by the user, which may be a local directory on the same server as Clonezilla SE or a remote location such as a network-attached storage that is accessed using SSH or Samba.

-Effectiveness
+Effectiveness and limitations

 Clonezilla is an effective tool for deploying software in training laboratories.
 Clonezilla can sometimes be faster than Acronis Cyber Protect Home Office and Norton Ghost for both imaging and restoration but can be difficult to configure.
 Clonezilla, however, is not a backup or disaster recovery solution because it does not offer incremental and differential snapshots, scheduling, or interruption-free operation.
+Some cloning packages allow selected files or directories to be easily extracted from a cloned image; Clonezilla does not.